-But, if you want the background and your subjects to be in focus, you'll need a smaller aperture.
-Like f/5.6, f/8, f/16, etc.
+But, if you want the background and your subject to be in focus, you'll need to use smaller apertures. like f/5.6, f/8, f/16, etc.

 When In Doubt Use Aperture Priority Mode

 Instead, give aperture priority mode a try.
-Most modern cameras have an aperture priority mode.
+Most modern cameras have this priority mode.

 So, what is an aperture priority mode?
 Glad you asked!